winitzki/scall/tutorial/programming_dhall.md

 let exampleNEL : NEL_F Natural = more Natural 1 (more Natural 2 (last Natural 3))
 ```

-It is more convenient to work with non-empty lists if we define them without using union types or record types.
+It is more convenient to work with non-empty lists if we define them via the curried form of the Church encoding, without using union types or record types:
-This is achieved if we use the curried form of the Church encoding:

 ```dhall
 let NEL = λ(a : Type) → ∀(r : Type) → (a → r) → (a → r → r) → r